nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 # Literary Pattern Analyzer
-*Skills: Python, Natural language Processing, Visualization*
+*Skills: Python, Natural Language Processing, Visualization*

 ### Overview
 This program consists of tools for use in identifying structural patterns in text: